zhouhanjiang/MySQL-Front/Readme.txt

 To get detailed memory leak informations while debugging, you have to store FastMM_FullDebugMode.dll inside the Temp folder.

+Build a setup program.
+This will generate the resource file with the icons, strings, version information and others.

 Building the setup program:
 ===========================